oracle/graal/docs/tools/vscode/graalvm/README.md

 > Note: To debug a native executable from within VS Code, you must install GraalVM Enterprise.

-Read more about this and find a demo application in the [Native Image Debugging guide](native-image-debugging.md).
+Learn more and find a demo application in the [Native Image Debugging guide](native-image-debugging.md).

 ## Extension Settings